anushr03/C_mini_projects/README.md

 - Dereferencing Pointers

     - When you are dereferencing a pointer, essentially what we are doing is we are going to the memory address of that pointer and grabbing the piece of information from there.

+- Making Files
+    - We can make files using the line of code below `FILE * fpointer = fopen("<filename>", FileMode)`

+    the FileMode is essentially telling C what we want to do with the file.
+    `r = read`,
+    `w = write` Create a new file or write over an existing file. `a = append` appending information into the file.